Takapuna-Ski-Club/Takapuna-Ski-Club.github.io/README.md

 ## Maintenance

 TSC can then deploy changes by merging changes into `source/styles.css` in the `master` branch of this repository.
-Changes to images still need to be done by EmDev.
+Changes to images still need to be done by EM Dev.

 ## Testing